-Spring has always been celebrated as a time of fertility, rebirth, and growth, with some of today´s celebrations, such as Easter and May Day, based on ancient pagan traditions (Eostre and Beltane).
-All ancient cultures have symbols and goddesses representing and honoring fertility and nature.
-Interestingly the gods that represent fertility are usually female, Aphrodite, the Greek goddess of fertility and mother of Eros the god of Love.
-Venus the Roman goddess of love, sex, beauty and fertility.
-The Celtic goddesses, Maeve, warrior queen and the sexual goddess of Irish mythology and Brigid, the Celtic goddess of fertility and motherhood and Parvati, the Hindu goddess of fertility and love.
-These goddesses confirm the importance of women in the circle of life throughout history and cultures.
+Spring has always been celebrated as a time of fertility, rebirth and growth.
+Some of today's festivals, such as Easter and 1 May, go back to ancient pagan traditions (Ostara and Beltane).
+All ancient cultures have symbols and goddesses that represent and honour fertility and nature.
+Interestingly, the gods that represent fertility are usually female: Aphrodite, the Greek goddess of fertility and mother of Eros, the god of love.
+Venus, the Roman goddess of love, sex, beauty and fertility.
+The Celtic goddesses Maeve - warrior queen and sex goddess of Irish mythology, Brigid - the Celtic goddess of fertility and motherhood, and Parvati - the Hindu goddess of fertility and love.
+These goddesses confirm the importance of women in the cycle of life throughout history and cultures.

 femSense tells you WHEN

 Disappointed?
 You don't have to be!
 Whether we are actually a few per cent more fertile in spring or not doesn't really matter.
 To help you live out your spring fever, check out our blog Refresh your love life some tips on how you can spice up your sex life.
 And as far as your fertility is concerned - just let your fertility goddess inspire you!
 If that doesn't help: With our femSense Patches and the free femSense app, you always know exactly when you are fertile - all year round

 Rojanski et al (2023) Seasonal variability in fertilisation and embryo quality rates in women undergoing IVF

 Kirshenbaum et al (2023), Influence of seasonal variation on in vitro fertilisation success